jhusak/jataricart/README.md

-# JatariCart
+# J(atari)Cart(256)

-This software is for use with my super simple flash cartridge (no gals, only 3 74xx elements and some caps and resistors).
+This software is for use with my super simple flash cartridge (look into eagle catalog; no gals, only 3 74xx elements and some caps and resistors).
 Top side is that without elements.

 The cartridge is driven by addresses D500-D580; write to D500 sets the first bank - this is default boot bank.
 Write to D501 sets second bank etc. The max usable number with cart on is set by write to D51F; write to D580 switches off the cartridge.